dannykryan/dannykryan/README.md

-# Hi folks, I'm Danny! 👋
+# Hi, I'm Danny! 👋

-- 🌱 I’m currently learning web development 🚀
+- 🌱 I’m currently learning web development with the School of Code 🚀
-- 🤜🤛 I’d love to collabroate
+- 🤜🤛 I’d love to collabroate on projects!

 <br>
 <br>